gunnarku/gunnarku.github.io/index.md

 ### Recent papers and talks

 - Marija Franka Žuljević, Antonija Mijatović, Stjepan Ljudevit Marušić, Gunnar Kudrjavets, Ivan Buljan, and Darko Hren. *[Mystical and Affective Aspects of Psychedelic Use in a Naturalistic Setting: A Linguistic Analysis of Online Experience Reports](https://doi.org/10.1080/02791072.2023.2274382)*.
 In Journal of Psychoactive Drugs.
 2023.
 - Gunnar Kudrjavets and Ayushi Rastogi. *[Does Code Review Speed Matter for Practitioners?](https://doi.org/10.1007/s10664-023-10401-z)*.
 2023.
-In [Empirical Software Engineering](https://www.springer.com/journal/10664/) is an open access article.
+Published in [Empirical Software Engineering](https://www.springer.com/journal/10664/) as an open access article.
 - The thesis: *[The Need for Speed: Increasing the Code Review Velocity](https://research.rug.nl/en/publications/the-need-for-speed-increasing-the-code-review-velocity)*.
 - Gunnar Kudrjavets.
 2023. "*Reflections on a career at Microsoft between 2000 and 2015*."
 Invited talk at Microsoft Development Center Estonia.
 April 4, 2023, Tallinn, Estonia.
 Virtual.